The best vertical GEO tool for ecommerce brands: Boost your AI visibility with Glara

 Most GEO (Generative Engine Optimization) and AEO (AI Engine Optimization) tools are horizontal.
 They treat every industry and product the same, offering broad recommendations that are not tuned to any specific category, platform or shopper behavior.

-That approach has limits for ecommerce brands with large and ever changing product catalogues.
+That approach has limits for ecommerce brands with large and ever changing product catalogs.
 The way an AI assistant evaluates and recommends a moisturizer is different from how it handles a running shoe or a kitchen appliance.
 The signals that matter, the attributes, the intent patterns, the competitive dynamics, vary significantly by vertical.

 A horizontal tool treats "best moisturizer" and "best running shoe" as the same type of query.
 A vertical tool understands that in beauty, AI recommendations are heavily driven by skin type, ingredient transparency, and certifications, while in footwear they are driven by use case, fit specifics, and terrain.
 The optimization work that follows is completely different.
 A generic tool cannot make that distinction.